ColinKennedy/nvim2/guides/git.md

 ## Extra Plugins
 A plugin that can open up github repo + branch + commit + lines directly in Neovim https://github.com/trevorhauter/gitportal.nvim

+## Neovim As A Git Pager
+In short, Neovim is not really ready to be a pager for git.
+There's some partial support, which this page goes over - https://lemmy.world/post/1563173
+- but really, we need support for `nvim --remote-wait` which doesn't exist yet.